ivangfr/springboot-jsoup-html-parser/README.md

 > Error: could not find a ready tiller pod
 > ```

-- Inside `springboot-jsoup-html-parser` root folder, run the following commands to build the docker images of `game-score-api` and `game-score-collector`.
+Finally, inside `springboot-jsoup-html-parser` root folder, run the following commands to build the docker images of `game-score-api` and `game-score-collector`.

 **game-score-api**
 ```